3 FAH-1 H-2000

 D. Notification of Selection

 An individual selected for random testing is notified by the DPM the same day the test is scheduled, preferably, within two hours of the scheduled testing.
 The DPM may designate individuals to assist in the notification of employees in the field offices and at overseas missions.
-The DPM or his or her designee explains to the employee that she or he is under no suspicion of taking drugs and that the employee's name was selected randomly.
-In the event the DPM or his or her designee is unable to locate and/or notify the employee, the assistance of the employee’s first and/or second line supervisors will be obtained to locate the employee and ensure that notification is provided and that the employee reports for testing as scheduled.
+The DPM or designee explains to the employee that the employee is under no suspicion of taking drugs and that the employee's name was selected randomly.
+In the event the DPM or designee is unable to locate and/or notify the employee, the assistance of the employee’s first and/or second line supervisors will be obtained to locate the employee and ensure that notification is provided and that the employee reports for testing as scheduled.

 E. Deferral of Testing